JafarAkhondali/dservgun-bighfi-securityfix-233636/Tasks.md

 * Get a sense of the current state of the ui.
 * Create expected test cases.
 * Fix ui code to pass the tests.

+12/5/2016
+### Libraries:
+* Data.Data : What does that do.
+* GADTs : Why do i need it.